hejhog13/joshhejka.github.io/_posts/2019-04-24-josh-hejka-scouting-profile.md

 - Great tunneling of off-speed pitches and fastball
 - Delivery and tunneling demonstrated in videos below

+### Durability

+- Consistently used on back-to-back days or in both ends of a doubleheader

 ### Mound Presence

 - Command of game
 - Composure in all situations
+- High baseball IQ

 ### Battle Tendency